Polymer Nanofiber Market is projected to be worth USD 1260.2 million by 2030, registering a CAGR of 29.60% during the forecast period (2022 - 2030).

-The market share of polymers is projected to rise by a CAGR of 29.6% in the forecast period.
+The market share of polymers is projected to rise USD 1260.2 million at a CAGR of 29.60% in the forecast period.

 The diameter of polymer nanofibers is in the nanometer range.
 Moreover, polymer nanofibers have an extremely high surface-to-volume ratio.
 Several types of polymers are used in making these fibers.
 Some are naturally occurring, and others can be synthesized.
 These fibers have high specific areas, excellent porosities, and excellent flexibility in surface functionalities, which make them suitable for diverse applications in material reinforcement, sensor devices, catalysis, energy storage, filtration, and many others.
 Electrospinning is widely used to manufacture nanofibers, among the several fabrication techniques.